tormi/WunderWay/security/clear-desk-clear-screen.md

 This document forms part of Wunderroot’s ISO 27001 Information Security Management System.
 Responsibility
 All staff must take personal responsibility for the security of the data in their care.
 Management are responsible for ensuring that their staff clearly understand and adhere to this policy.

-<h3>Clear Desk Policy</h3>
+### Clear Desk Policy

-Wunderroot recognises that any documents or material left out (e.g. on a desk, printer or cupboard top) is more susceptible to damage, disclosure or theft, particularly outside of office hours.
+Wunderroot recognises that any documents or material left out (e.g. on a desk, printer or cupboard to) is more susceptible to damage, disclosure or theft, particularly outside of office hours.

 Where appropriate, paper and computer media must be stored out of sight in cabinets and/or furniture when not in use, especially outside working hours.